RakibulRanak/SlackBook/README.md

     * Replace the Access Token by your `long lived user access token`.
     * Hit `GET /me` in graph api gui and receive an `id` of your facebook account.
     * Hit `Get id/accounts` and get an access token for your respective page.
     * Go to https://developers.facebook.com/tools/debug/accesstoken and debug the access token you got.
-You will see the type of token is `Page`, Page ID is `your page name` and it will expires `Never`.
+You will see the type of token is `Page`, Page ID is `your page name` and it will expire `Never`.
 Use this page access token in SlackBook server's environment.

 # SlackBook Server Configuration